Sweet and Savoury Pursuits

 Storage Instructions

 When at room temperature, poor leftover orzo soup into an airtight container and store in the refrigerator for up to five days.
+I do not recommend freezing leftovers since pasta tends to become mushy after thawing.

 Enjoy!